UoT-Bootcamp/Pandas---Challenge/README.md

 Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).

-# Finally, We must include a written description of at least two observable trends based on the data.
+# Finally, We have to include a written description of at least two observable trends based on the data.